Skip to main content

 The above description is how it works if we're talking about a single move with bad lag, but Chess.com doesn't forgive an unlimited amount of lag!
 If you have 1+second lag for multiple moves in a row, you will notice the lost time on your clock.
 And there are different limitations for different time settings, too.
 Here's how it works:

-For the Rapid time setting, Chess.com will forgive a minimum of 500ms (500 milliseconds is 1/2 of a second) for each move you make.
+For the Rapid time setting, Chess.com will forgive a minimum of 500ms, or 500 milliseconds is 1/2 of a second, for each move you make.
 This means that if your lag is 500ms or less and you are playing Rapid, you won't notice a thing.

 In other words, you will always be forgiven for at least 500ms on every move, and you also have a backup of 1000ms to use if needed, which refills every other move.
 Because of this bank of 1000ms, you could have a lag of one full second every move, and not notice anything.
 For example: